Taxation in Finland: Yle tax

 The Yle tax (2.5%) is levied on the net income above €15,150.
 However, the maximum tax is €160.

 Collection of taxes on earned income

 The employer withholds the employee's pension insurance and unemployment insurance fees from each gross paycheck.
 The employer is responsible for choosing the pension insurance institution and pays the fee to the institution in conjunction with paying the salary to their employee.
 The pension insurance fees withheld by public-sector employers are paid to the dedicated agency Keva.

-The employer withholds another portion of each paycheck and pays that to the Finnish Tax Administration.
-That portion is officially termed as a withholding tax (Finnish: ennakonpidätys, Swedish: förskottsinnehållning) and it adds up to the total of the following liabilities:
+The employer withholds an additional portion of each paycheck and pays it to the Finnish Tax Administration.
+That portion is officially termed as a withholding tax (Finnish: ennakonpidätys, Swedish: förskottsinnehållning).
+It adds up to the total of the following liabilities: